-- 52) Incident means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, which is reported to the stewards by the race director (or noted by the stewards and referred to the race director for investigation) which: - necessitated the stopping of a race under Article 160; - constituted a breach of these Sporting Regulations or the Code : - caused a false start by one or more cars; - caused a collision : - forced a driver off the track; - illegitimately prevented a legitimate overtaking manoeuvre by a driver; - illegitimately impeded another driver during overtaking. - 53) a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the timing monitors. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 54) The stewards may impose any one of three penalties on any driver involved in an Incident: - A drive-through penalty.
+- 53) a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the timing monitors. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 54) The stewards may impose any one of three penalties on any driver involved in an Incident: - a) A drive-through penalty.
 The driver must enter the pit lane and re-join the race without stopping; - b) A ten second time penalty.
-The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race. - c) a drop of ten grid positions at the driver's next Event. - However, should either of the penalties under a) and b) above be imposed during the last five laps, or after the end of a race, Article 55b) below will not apply and 25 seconds will be added to the elapsed race time of the driver concerned. - Should the stewards decide to impose either of the penalties under Article 54a) or b), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to an official of the team concerned and will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cover no more than three complete laps before entering the pit lane and, in the case of a penalty under Article 54b), proceeding to his garage where he shall remain for the period of the time penalty. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on.
+The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race. - c) a drop of ten grid positions at the driver's next Event.

+However, should either of the penalties under a) and b) above be imposed during the last five laps, or after the end of a race, Article 55b) below will not apply and 25 seconds will be added to the elapsed race time of the driver concerned.

+- 55) Should the stewards decide to impose either of the penalties under Article 54a) or b), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to an official of the team concerned and will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cover no more than three complete laps before entering the pit lane and, in the case of a penalty under Article 54b), proceeding to his garage where he shall remain for the period of the time penalty. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on.
 However, if the engine stops it may be started after the time penalty period has elapsed. - c) When the time penalty period has elapsed the driver may rejoin the race. - d) Any breach or failure to comply with Articles 55b) or 55c) may result in the car being excluded.